c-blake/bu/doc/tim.md

 the whole distribution is of interest, not the best or "luckiest".
 Cold-cache (for some values of "cold" & "cache") can be more interesting.  `tim` can write all times to a file, including "warm-ups".
 Most debate over such things (eg. hbench vs. lmbench) is more about how to compress many numbers into one for purposes of comparison.
-Not compressing at all (or even flattening time series structure) is the more informative comparison.
+Not compressing at all (& not flattening time series structure) is the more informative comparison.
 Since humans are bad at reading such reports, views on the debate mostly come down to disagreeing estimates of P(misinterpretation|strong subjective experience components).
 In any event, if